seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 The Gephi Code retreat is a one-week event organized by the founding members of Gephi to accelerate the development of the software and help the community of Gephi enthusiasts meet and cohere.
 That is the second year such a retreat is organized, after a first edition in Copenhagen.

-# My relation to Gephi

 ## Being a historian, discovering Gephi

 Gephi is the reason I transitioned from being a historian of science to a social scientist using computational (data-intensive) approaches.
 As a post-doc at the [KNAW](https://www.knaw.nl/en) in the Netherlands in 2008, Gephi had just appeared (there was also [GUESS](http://graphexploration.cond.org/) that I used as well).

-I realized that to explore and find insights in networks of neuroeconomists (that was my interest at the time), scrolling through big tables in Excel was going to be difficult.
-One column with an author of a publication in neuroeconomics, another column with the name of the co-author.
+I realized that to explore and find insights in networks of neuroeconomists (that was my interest at the time), scrolling through big tables in Excel was going to be difficult:

+An author in column A, the co-author in column B.
 How do you make sense of 10,000 of rows like that?

+Relations between authors in column A and their co-authors in column B describe a network.
-These data describe a network, and networks can be analyzed in formals ways with a body of knowledge called "social network analysis" and dedicated software like UCINET
+Networks can be analyzed in formal ways with a body of knowledge called "network analysis", which produced methods to compute metrics on networks, or generate different types of networks, with dedicated software like [UCINET](https://sites.google.com/site/ucinetsoftware/) or R packages like [igraph](https://igraph.org/).

-(see two publications [1](https://www.nature.com/articles/nrn3354) [2](https://www.frontiersin.org/articles/10.3389/fnhum.2016.00336/full) of this research project that used Gephi and VOSviewer).
+My need was different though: I needed to "make sense" of the network, in a global and generalist sense.
+Things like:

+- do we see clearly split sub-groups in the network or is it a compact hairball?
+- are two neuroeconomists that I know of "neighbors" in the network or are they far apart?
+- is this famous research lab in the field of neuroeconomics at the periphery or at the center of the network?
+- where are European neuroeconmists, relative to the American ones?
+And the psychologists?
+- how are positioned the neuroeconomists who tend to publish on addiction?
+And those working on animal studies?
+- etc...

-By the way, it is fare from uncommon for historians to have a similar epiphany with the visualization of networks, and Gephi is a a commonly used tool in digital humanities.
+Being completely new to the field of social network analysis, my first impulse was to find answers to my questions by exploring **visually** the network.
+I found Gephi that was just born at the time, and already so much advanced compared to the classic viz solutions such as [Pajek](http://mrvar.fdv.uni-lj.si/pajek/) or UCINET's [NetDraw](https://sites.google.com/site/netdrawsoftware/download).
+By the way, it is pretty common for historians to have a similar epiphany with the visualization of networks, and Gephi is a pretty popular tool in the digital humanities.

+(see two publications [1](https://www.nature.com/articles/nrn3354) [2](https://www.frontiersin.org/articles/10.3389/fnhum.2016.00336/full) of my research project on neuroeconomics that used Gephi and [VOSviewer](https://www.vosviewer.com/), another very good network viz tool).

 ## Gephi's killer features